 Ebooks – Whitepapers, case studies and other lengthy documents should be shared as links that the prospects can view at their leisure.
 Have the links direct them to a landing page where they can fill out a form to download the reports or articles.

 Make a ‘briefcase’ of useful information that interested prospects can download all at once, instead of having them download multiple different documents.
 This saves them time from combing through an abundance of materials and ensuring that they receive all the important particulars.

 With virtual events saving you on travel and accommodation costs, have more than one person from your company attend the conference or forum.

 Divide and conquer between the different keynote presentations so you can compile even more data and increase lead generation.
 You can do the same for the panel discussions and Q&As.

 Have more than one person to handle your company chatroom, if any, so you don’t keep prospects waiting too long for a response.

 If the event organizers permit it, make the most of the one-to-one meetings by scheduling more meetups and spreading it between your team.

 Share notes and review key data and takeaways after the event.
 Be sure to also share any issues that arose during the event or strategies that can be used by other team members.

-There are many other advantages of online conferences that you can fully leverage on, but the most important thing is to have a well-thought out plan that makes the most of your time attending the digital event.
+There are many other advantages of online conferences that you can fully leverage, but the most important thing is to have a well-thought-out plan that makes the most of your time attending the digital event.

 STEP 3: PREPARE A CHECKLIST FOR